 '''

-chkconfig rsh on
+inetadm -d rlogin

 '''

-6 Modify the .rhosts file.
-Each line of the .rhosts file contains a fully qualified domain name or IP address for each remote system.
-This file also contains the name of a user having access to the local system.
-For example, if the root user must remotely access sys1 from sys2, add an entry for sys2.companyname.com to the .rhosts file on sys1 by typing the following command:
+Modify the .rhosts file.
+A separate .rhosts file is in the home directory of each user.
+This file must be modified for each user who remotely accesses the system using rsh.
+Each line of the .rhosts file contains a fully qualified domain name or IP address for each remote system having access to the local system.
+For example, if the root user must remotely access sys1 from sys2, you must add an entry for sys2. companyname.com in the .rhosts file on sys1.